monday-consulting/fsm-maven-plugin/README.md

 ## Plugin Configuration

-* You have to configure the pluginwith an config.xml, the prototype.xml an a target.
+* You have to configure the plugin with an config.xml, the prototype.xml an a target.
 * Your plugin configuration should look like:

 ```